What Total Quality Management Is

 Customer

-Also called client; is the recipient of a good, service, product, or idea, obtained from a seller, or supplier for monetary or other consideration of value.
+A customer is the recipient of a good, service, product, or idea from a supplier.

-External customer: the end user.
-Internal customer: other divisions of the company that receive the processed product.
+- Internal customer.
+Other divisions of the organisation that receive the processed product.

 For a school: